 Let's start with a simple line.
 Don't worry, I have some really cool things to show you, we're just going to work in logical order here.

-4. Select the CorelDRAW Shaping Tool icon Shape Tool from the toolbar and click on a line you have drawn with your Freehand Tool.
+Select the Shape Tool from the toolbar and click on a line you have drawn with your Freehand Tool.
 Your Property Bar will look similar to the one shown below.
 The options and the ease of use are what make CorelDRAW such a pleasure to use in my opinion.
 To me, Adobe is maddening in its clumsy, more complicated approach to the Node Editing you can now do.
 Here are some nice shortcuts to be aware of:

 We're moving on to some lesser known, but power features of Corel.

-1. Select the CorelDRAW Ellipse Tool icon Ellipse Tool and let's start with real simple ellipse.
+Select the Ellipse Tool and let's start with real simple ellipse.
 Use the Control (Ctrl) key to constrain while dragging to make a perfect circle.
 Don't worry about the size.
 By default, your ellipse should have a hairline black outline and no fill color; this is fine for now.

-2. There might be a CorelDRAW Convert to Curves icon Convert to Curves icon on the Property Bar, otherwise, with the circle selected, choose Arrange from the Menu bar, then Convert To Curves.
+There might be a Convert to Curves icon on the Property Bar, otherwise, with the circle selected, choose Arrange from the Menu bar, then Convert To Curves.

-3. Notice how there are four nodes.
-With the CorelDRAW Shaping Tool icon Shape Tool, select just one of the nodes.
+Notice how there are four nodes.
+With the Shape Tool, select just one of the nodes.
 You will see handles appear, but do not use them.
 Next, click the + sign on the Property Bar (or on your numeric keypad).
 Notice how it adds a node centered between the selected node and the next one in the counter clockwise position.
 Click the + sign again to see what happens.

 All three of these use the Push/Pull option (note all the options on the Property Bar).
 On the first two above, I started from the center and pulled outward.
 The direction you pull matters because on the first one (far left above), I pulled to the right, on the center image, I pulled to the left.
 For the far right above, I started on an outside node at 45 degrees and pulled downward.